 • Add ¼ cup chopped pecans or walnuts to the quick bread recipe, if you’d like.

-• Try the cranberry muffin version of this bread if you prefer.
+• Try the Cranberry Orange Muffins if you prefer.

 I’d love to hear your feedback on this recipe, so please comment and rate it below!